mcl1080/Box_Pattern_Generator/README.md

 # Box Template Generator

 A Python tool for creating SVG templates for custom-sized cardboard/paperboard boxes.
 This generator produces a cutting pattern that can be folded into a complete box.
+Cut the black lines, fold the green lines.

 ## Features